nymea/nymea-plugins/somfytahoma/README.md

 ## Supported devices

-Currently this plugin supports all roller shutters, blinds, garage door and awning drives that are connectable to the TaHoma gateway.
+Currently this plugin supports all roller shutters, blinds, garage door, awning drives and lights that are connectable to the TaHoma gateway.
 These are Somfy iO devices as well as RTS devices.